-I have an honours diploma in Graphic Design from Birmingham College of Art and Design.
-I have spent most of my working life as head of Art for Ogilvy working in Cape Town, Johannesburg, Hong Kong, New York and Europe.
+Mark has an honours diploma in Graphic Design from Birmingham College of Art and Design.
+He spent most of his working life as head of Art for Ogilvy working in Cape Town, Johannesburg, Hong Kong, New York and Europe.

-A love of Africa has been in my blood ever since I first travelled overland through the continent as a young man.
-I live and work out of my loft in Woodstock, where I bring mere ideas to life.
-My current challenge is to being to life the textural beauty of unwanted, rusted and painted corrugated iron.
+A love of Africa has been in his blood ever since he first travelled overland through the continent as a young man.
+He lives and works out of his loft in Woodstock, where he brings mere ideas to life.
+Mark’s current challenge is to bring to life the textural beauty of unwanted, rusted and painted corrugated iron.

 To expose the depth within a block of colour and texture allowing it to evolve and deviate in front of our eyes.
 To get lost in the abstractness, and find ourselves again.

 “My current work has been most influenced by the paintings of William Turner (1775-1851), mark Rothko (1903-1970) and Nicolas De Stael (1914-1955).”